 The first transit question was about the rapid transit corridors proposed in Alternative Plans I and II.
 For the Region, only 5 percent of respondents indicated they did not support any rapid transit in the Region, while 45 percent supported all ten rapid transit corridors from Alternative Plan II and another 40 percent supported the best performing five to seven routes from Alternative Plan II.
-In particular, participants from Milwaukee County expressed strong support for rapid transit, with 57 percent supporting all ten rapid transit corridors in Alternative II, although support for all ten corridors ranged from 24 to 33 percent in the other six counties.
+In particular, participants from Milwaukee County expressed strong support for rapid transit, with 57 percent supporting all ten rapid transit corridors in Alternative II.
+Support for all ten corridors ranged from 24 to 33 percent in the other six counties.

 Similar to rapid transit, only 5 percent of respondents indicated they do not support any commuter rail lines in the Region, with 75 percent supporting at least the Kenosha-Racine-Milwaukee and Oconomowoc-Brookfield-Milwaukee lines included in Alternative Plan II.
-This included 32 percent expressing support for additional lines not included in the alternatives, although some identified Madison as a destination, which would more appropriately be served through higher speed intercity passenger rail service rather than commuter rail.
+This included 32 percent expressing support for additional lines not included in the alternatives, although some identified Madison as a destination, which would more

+Only 5% of respondents indicated they did not support any rapid transit in the Region, and only 1% indicated it is not important to connect residents to jobs by public transit. appropriately be served through higher-speed intercity passenger rail service rather than commuter rail.
 Many comments were received in support of the planned high-speed rail line between Chicago, Milwaukee, and Madison, which was envisioned under both Alternative Plans I and II.